seanloughran/portland-301n2/class-01-jquery-and-the-dom/LECTURE.md

 * Acceptance of ambiguities
 	- don't expect requirements or problem definition to be clear at the beginning
 	- work with what you have.
 Iterate towrads a goal
 	- users may have issue determining requirements from a blank slate (screen).
 It's best to offer them something and then develop from there
-* Engagement during class (limit laptops)
+* Engagement during class
-	- If you are working on your laptop during lecture, you are not paying full attention to the class.
-There are some exceptions (taking notes, trying examples)
+	- Use your laptop only if it enhances your understanding of the lecture (coding, etc).
+Try and avoid random browsing, reading unrelated emails, chats, etc.
 	- Try and be fully present during class
 	- This class is what you make of it.
 Instructors and TAs are here as **guides**, but ultimately this is your journey
+* Trade-offs
+	- Do I make my site work better or faster?
+More functionality, or clean up code that I have
+	- Ultimately, these trade offs are a personal choice.
+I have a tendency to make code clean and compact before anything else

 ## Slides
 [CLASS 1 Agile and MVC](slides/Code 301 - Class 02 Slides Agile & MVC.pdf)